judah-caruso/jai-raylib/readme.md

 ## Notes

-- These are generated using Jai's Bindings_Generator library (`jai generate.jai`)
+- These are generated using Jai's `Bindings_Generator` library (`jai generate.jai`)
 - `extras.jai` contains auto-generated macros for Begin/End procs.

-To generate bindings for a different version of Raylib:
+To generate bindings for a different version:

 - Place headers in `lib/` and compiled libraries in `win/`, `mac/`, or `linux/`
 - Change `LIBRARY_NAME` in `generate.jai` to match the compiled library's name (no extension)